k-candidate/docker-static-curl/README.md

 # docker-static-curl

-A Distroless image containing only a statically compiled curl binary.
+A Multi-Arch (`amd64` and `arm64`) Distroless image containing only a statically compiled curl binary.

 ## Build